listlessbird/poland-ai-ts-workshop/README.md

 - Contains the exercise you need to complete
 - Includes a `readme.md` file with detailed instructions
+  - Each `readme.md` contains a long introductory section, and a "Steps to Complete" section for more detailed instructions
+- Each code file has `TODO`s in it that you need to fill in
 - This is where you'll spend most of your time running through the exercises

 ### Solution Folder (`solution/`)